10 Best HVAC Companies in Burlington, WI

 When hiring an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 There are no mandatory state-level licensing requirements for HVAC contractors in Wisconsin – contractors simply need to register with the Department of Safety and Professional Services.
 An individual can optionally become certified as an HVAC Qualifier, which requires four years of education, experience, or a combination of the two, and may allow them to be exempt from some local regulations.
 Whether your technician is an HVAC Qualifier or not, you should make sure that they meet any local requirements.
-Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision as well.
-Choose a company with stellar reviews and reports of positive customer experiences.
+Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can assist your decision.
+Choose a provider with stellar reviews and stories of positive customer experiences.

 Understand Work Details

-Always make sure you understand what a company’s process looks like.
-When getting HVAC repairs, ask your provider to specify which parts need replacement and why.
-Confirm that your technician will clean and test the system at the end of the job to verify proper operation.
-When replacing your HVAC, ask the provider to explain the new estimated installation time, model, energy efficiency, features, and brand.
-Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Always make sure you understand what a company’s process is like.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and explain why.
+Confirm that your technician will clean and test the system at the end of the job to ensure proper operation.
+When replacing your HVAC, ask the provider to explain the new features, model, brand, energy efficiency, and estimated installation time.
+Before work starts, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

 Compare Warranties

-A trustworthy HVAC company will back its repair work and equipment installations with a warranty.
+A trustworthy HVAC company will stand behind its repair work and equipment installations with a warranty.
 The longer and more comprehensive the warranty coverage, the better.
-Carefully review warranty terms for each contractor and choose the provider that offers the most protection within your budget.
+Carefully review warranty terms for each contractor and choose the company that provides the best protection within your budget.

 Get Quote in Writing